tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

 ## Summary

-I really enjoyed this book because it gave me effective new vocabulary in the epic fight against complexity, which is often more social than technical when arguing with tactical programmers.
+I really enjoyed this book because it gave me an effective new vocabulary in the epic fight against complexity, which is often more social than technical when arguing with tactical programmers.

-Read it, as early as possible, in your developer career.
+Read it - as early as possible - in your developer career.